huggingface/transformers/model_cards/ixa-ehu/berteus-base-cased/README.md

 @inproceedings{agerri2020give,
-  title={Give your Text Representation Models some Love: the Case for Basque}, author={Rodrigo Agerri and I{\~n}aki San Vicente and Jon Ander Campos and Ander Barrena and Xabier Saralegi and Aitor Soroa and Eneko Agirre}, year={2020}
+  title={Give your Text Representation Models some Love: the Case for Basque}, author={Rodrigo Agerri and I{\~n}aki San Vicente and Jon Ander Campos and Ander Barrena and Xabier Saralegi and Aitor Soroa and Eneko Agirre}, booktitle={Proceedings of the 12th International Conference on Language Resources and Evaluation}, year={2020}
 }
 ```